-The above are only a few examples of thousands of formulas that help us understand the flow of matter and energy in the universe.
-By using formulas in physics, mathematics, chemistry, biology and other sciences we are able to make predictions and establish beliefs about the world around us that are very accurate.
-Engineers can use formulas to understand how to create a building and know in advance how to construct it so that it will be the most solid possible.
-Similarly, with astronomy we can predict the movements of the planets with formulas, in biology we can predict how quickly a population will compound and grow, and in chemistry we can measure the resulting chemical reactions when we combine various elements in different ways.
+The above are only a few examples of thousands of formulas that help us to understand the flow of matter and energy in the universe.
+By using formulas in physics, mathematics, chemistry, biology and other sciences, we are able to make predictions and establish very accurate beliefs about the physical world around us.
+Engineers can use formulas to understand how to create a building and know in advance how to construct it so that it will be as solid as possible.
+Similarly, with astronomy we can predict the movements of the planets with formulas.
+In biology we can predict how quickly a population will compound and grow, and in chemistry we can measure the resulting chemical reactions that occur when we combine various elements in different ways.

 The reason why I have included this short section on formulas is to further emphasize how important science is in our lives when making predictions, and how accurate it can be.
-It's accuracy far outweighs a belief that we might create on a whim, or one that might have evolved over time within a culture.
-As an example, consider in Greek mythology whereby it was thought that lightning and thunder were the creation of the Greek God Zeus.
-Often referred to as the “Father of Gods and men” he was a sky god who controlled lightning and thunder.
-Science of course explains lightning and thunder in a different way.
+Its accuracy far outweighs a belief that we might create on a whim, or one that might have evolved over time within a culture.
+As an example, consider in Greek mythology, where it was thought that lightning and thunder were the creation of the Greek God, Zeus.
+Often referred to as the “Father of Gods and men”, Zeus was a sky god who controlled lightning and thunder.
+Science, of course, explains lightning and thunder in a different way.
 Lightning causes thunder.
 When a lightning bolt travels from the cloud to the ground it actually opens up a little hole in the air, called a channel.
-Once the light is gone the air collapses back in and creates a sound wave that we hear as thunder.
+Once the light is gone, the air collapses back in and creates a sound wave that we hear as thunder.

-The above example could be applied to two individuals with different beliefs to explain thunder.
+The preceding example to explain thunder, could be applied to two individuals with different beliefs.
 One individual may persist that it is Zeus, and the other that there is a scientific explanation.
 Which belief do we choose to accept?
-How do we distinguish between which one is right or not?
+How do we determine which one is right or wrong?
 We face this dilemma every day, even in the current day with the aforementioned "witch" example.
 How do we choose what to believe in order to explain the events that occur around us?
-Are the irregularities that the villagers may have seen because of witches, or were they due to other reasons explainable with science?
+Were the irregularities that the villagers may have seen, caused by witches, or were they due to other reasons explainable with science?